qgis/QGIS-Documentation/source/docs/user_manual/appendices/appendices.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Layer Definition file (QLR) is an XML file that contains a pointer to the layer data source in addition to style information for the layer.
+A Layer Definition file (QLR) is an XML file that contains a pointer to the layer data source in addition to QGIS style information for the layer.

 The use case for this file is simple: To have a single file for opening a data source and bringing in all the related style